List of Danny Phantom characters: Princess Dorathea

-Princess Dora is a beautiful princess whose magical amulet causes her to transform into a dragon.
+Princess Dora (voiced by Grey DeLisle and later Susan Blakeslee) is a beautiful princess whose magical amulet causes her to transform into a dragon.
 She is the younger sister of Prince Aragon.
 When she first emerged from the Ghost Zone, her despair over not being allowed to go the Princess ball by her mother caused her to turn into a dragon and fight Danny.
 The battle caused her to lose the amulet, which was worn by Paulina and later Sam, and caused both of them to turn into the ghost dragon.
-She later made a cameo in "Prisoners of Love," briefly chasing Sam and Tucker.
-Dora later appeared alongside the many ghosts fleeing Pariah Dark's army in "Reign Storm."
+She later made a cameo in "Prisoners of Love", briefly chasing Sam and Tucker.
+Dora later appeared alongside the many ghosts fleeing Pariah Dark's army in "Reign Storm".
 Later she would return to the human world at the behest of her brother, Prince Aragon, who ordered her to seek out a human bride for him.
-She did so disguised as "Dora Mattingly," a beauty pageant organizer, and abducted Sam due to Danny inadvertently naming her winner of a beauty contest her.
+She did so disguised as "Dora Mattingly", a beauty pageant organizer, and abducted Sam due to Danny inadvertently naming her winner of a beauty contest her.
 Due to the traditional role of a princess in her time, she was initially subservient to Aragon, but Sam later helped her realize that she had the power to fight against him, and she overthrew and banished her older brother with Danny's help.